MuradAles/Athena-Math/memory-bank/systemPatterns.md

 - ✅ Message component auto-plays audio for new assistant messages
 - ✅ Streaming integration complete
 - ✅ Images sent directly to AI in OpenAI vision format
+- ✅ Image messages reconstructed from Firestore to vision format for API calls
+- ✅ Whiteboard can send canvas images to chat

 ---